zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 ### Unverified breakpoints when remote debugging

 Check the version of delve api being used in the remote delve process i.e check the value for the flag `–api-version`.
 This needs to match the version used by the Go extension which uses version 2 by default.
 You can change the api version being used by the extension by editing the debug configuration in the launch.json file.

+### Try using dlv from the terminal/command-line

+Add `"trace": "verbose"` to your debug configuration and debug in VS Code.
+This will send logs to the debug console where you can see the actual call being made to dlv.
+You can copy that and run it in your terminal